 9 Top-Rated Attractions & Things to Do at the Metéora Monasteries

 One of the best ways to explore these sacred sites, which have been proclaimed a UNESCO World Heritage Site, is on foot, hiking between them.
-Just remember while this experience may be one of the top things to do for tourists, for the monks, these structures are places of peace, prayer, and meditation, and respect is paramount.
-Plan your experience touring the monasteries with our list of the top attractions at the Metéora Monasteries.
+Just remember, while this experience may be one of the top things to do in Greece for tourists, for the monks, these structures are places of peace, prayer, and meditation, and respect is paramount.
+Plan your experience touring these unique attractions with our list of the top things to do at the Metéora Monasteries.

 The biggest and most visited of the remaining monasteries, The Great Metéoron was founded by Athanasios the Meteorite in 1356 and enlarged in the second half of the 14th-century by his disciple and successor Ioasaph, son of Serbian King Simeon.
 It is in a wonderful setting, with stunning views across the surrounding landscape.
 The tombs of both Athanasios and Ioasaph are in the frescoed church here.